micant/flutter.plugins/packages/audiofilereader/README.md

 ## Getting Started

-To use this plugin, add `_audiofileplayer` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
+To use this plugin, add `audiofilereader` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 ### Examples

-Please see the top of `_audiofileplayer.dart` for more information, and see the example app showing the following use cases in action.
+Please see the top of `audiofilereader.dart` for more information, and see the example app showing the following use cases in action.

 #### One-shot playback